Civoremo/labs10_dev_blog/content/posts/2019-02-14-week-1-the-good-the-bad-and-the-incomprehensible.md

 - - -

 It has only been a week and while it is what most of us had signed up for when we chose this project, it has proven more frustrating than anticipated.
-The team is still excited and ready to tackle this challenge and I can't wait to see what end up creating.
+The team is still excited and ready to tackle this challenge and I can't wait to see what we end up creating.